 Outcomes: students gain valuable skills and knowledge in agroforestry and food nutrition in addition to having fruit and vegetables integrated into their diets (schools provide lunches for students).
 This is particularly important given that many farming families are headed by children - HIV epidemic impacted 18.5% of the population of 15-49 year olds in the early 1990s.

-Costs: The Sprout program is provided to schools for approximately AUD$1,000.
-Where schools require water pumps or collection facilities (rainwater tanks), a further AUD$500 is needed.
+Costs: The Sprout program is provided to schools for approximately AUD$2,000.
+Where schools require water pumps or collection facilities (rainwater tanks), a further AUD$1,500 is needed.

-Partnerships: Several Australian schools have chosen to partner with one of our schools in Uganda.
+Partnerships: Several Australian schools, businesses and individuals have chosen to partner with one of our schools in Uganda.
 This has delivered mutual benefits.
-The Australian students are able to (i) increase their global awareness by learning a little about life in Africa; (ii) take action by organising fundraising activities to sponsor a Sprout program for an African school; and (iii) feel satisfied after receiving feedback from the Ugandan school, including photos and messages of thanks.
+The Australian partners are able to (i) increase their global awareness by learning a little about life in Africa; (ii) take action by donating or organising fundraising activities to sponsor a Sprout program for an African school; and (iii) feel satisfied after receiving feedback from the Ugandan school, including photos and messages of thanks.